4 ways to travel back to Roman London

 Walk by a Londinium wall

 The biggest and best stretch of Roman wall is just beside the Tower of London.
 It is several metres high, and then has medieval wall built on top, making it even higher!
 You can walk through a doorway in the wall, and imagine you are a Roman citizen.
-You can also follow the London Wall Walk and see all the remains of the Roman walls of Londinium; download and print explanation sheets before you set off to help transport you back to a time of togas, villas and gladiators.
+You can also follow the London Wall Walk – see all the remains of the Roman walls of Londinium and be transported back to a time of togas, villas and gladiators.

 We hope you enjoy your day in Londinium, and now know and understand a little more about life in Roman London.